 Taste: Honey and tinned fruit cocktail before turning more towards oak and woody spice.
 Caramel and orange zest throughout.
 Spice builds over time to leave a warming finish with more orange and peach.

-Value for money: You always have to bear in mind that Boutique-y Whisky releases come in 50cl bottles but even at that, £116 seems fairly reasonable for a 25 year old malt.
+Thoughts: You always have to bear in mind that Boutique-y Whisky releases come in 50cl bottles but even at that, £116 seems fairly reasonable for a 25 year old malt.

 An enjoyable dram that seems fresh and vibrant at first but gradually reveals its true age and depth as it settles on the palate.
 You have to be careful when adding water to whisky of this age but at 51.6% I felt this Speysider benefited from a wee splash.
 It settled that woody spice down a little and brought a little more harmony to proceedings.
 A promising start to the calendar.